 If you'd like to have a more comprehensive overview of the Extension API, refer to the Extension Capabilities Overview page.
 Extension Guides Overview also includes a list of code samples and guides that illustrate various Extension API usage.

 How to build extensions?

-Building a good extension can take a lot of effort.
-Here is how each section of the API doc can help you with:
+Building a good extension can take a lot of time and effort.
+Here is what each section of the API docs can help you with:

 - Get Started teaches fundamental concepts for building extensions with the Hello World sample.

 - Extension Capabilities dissects VS Code's vast API into smaller categories and points you to more detailed topics.

 - Extension Guides includes guides and code samples that explain specific usages of VS Code Extension API.